EE-zim/3gpp_Complexity/README.md

 # 3GPP Complexity Metrics

 This repository contains scripts for computing semantic complexity metrics on 3GPP specification text.
-The main entry points are:
+The main entry point is:

-- `tspec_metrics_2.py` – feature rich pipeline with optional Weights & Biases logging.
+- `tspec_metrics.py` – unified pipeline with optional Weights & Biases logging.
-- `tspec_metrics_HPC.py` – simplified version suitable for batch processing or HPC usage.

-Metric helper functions such as `semantic_spread`, `redundancy_index`, and `cluster_entropy` are defined in `metric_utils.py` and used by both scripts.
+Metric helper functions such as `semantic_spread`, `redundancy_index`, and `cluster_entropy` are defined in `metric_utils.py`.

+> **Note**
+> The previous `tspec_metrics_2.py` and `tspec_metrics_HPC.py` have been merged
+> into this single script.

+## Project Overview

+`3gpp_complexity_lab_report_fixed.ipynb` demonstrates how we quantify complexity across 3GPP releases.
+Every normative sentence from Release 8 onward is embedded with a domain-tuned SBERT model.
+We compute five metrics—Semantic Spread (SS), Redundancy Index (RI), Cluster Entropy (CE), Change Magnitude (CM), and Novelty Density (ND)—and combine them into an Engineering Footprint Index (EFI) and its log form, the Engineering Load Index (EELI).
+The computed index reveals a steady rise in complexity, from about 6.72 in Release 8 to over 7.19 by Release 17 (on the log-scaled EELI).
+Values are stored in `release_metrics.csv` and `delta_metrics.csv`.
+The notebook concludes with a mapping of releases to their associated 4G and 5G milestones.

 ## Running the Pipeline